eslint/rfcs/designs/2019-config-simplification/README.md

 The `context` object has the following members:

-* `core` - information about the ESLint core that is using the config
+* `application` - information about the ESLint core that is using the config
+    * `name` - the name of the application being used
     * `version` - the version of ESLint being used
     * `hasRule(ruleId)` - determine if the given rule is in the core
 * `cwd` - the current working directory for ESLint (might be different than `process.cwd()` but always matches `CLIEngine.options.cwd`, see https://github.com/eslint/eslint/issues/11218)